Why Did The Jews Accuse Jesus Of Blasphemy?

 The ultra-liberal Jesus Seminar is simply the mirror image of entrenched Fundamentalism.
 Both sides (and most who are in-between), are mired in thinking that having the facts means having “True” Christianity.

-The truth is that mystics understand mystics, and others cannot
+The truth is that mystics understand mystics,

 Factual knowledge can’t transcend the ego—there must be a willingness to be utterly changed by that Reality which is beyond the mind, beyond concepts, and yes, beyond belief.